How to Install a Toilet Flange Extender

 How a Flange Extender Works

-A flange extender fits over the existing flange to raise the drain connection in relation to the surrounding flooring.
+A toilet flange extender fits over the existing flange to raise the drain connection in relation to the surrounding flooring.
 (Plastic flanges typically can't be removed because they're glued to the drain pipe.)
 Some flange extenders are plastic rings that come in various thicknesses.
 Others are very similar to a standard floor flange but have a slightly smaller pipe stub that fits inside the opening of the existing flange.
 Some include a special flange and several plastic spacer rings of different thicknesses to accommodate different flange heights.

 Most extenders are secured by fastening them to the subfloor with screws driven through the holes in the old flange.
 To create a watertight seal, extenders either include a rubber gasket, or they will require sealing with caulk when they are installed.